-Rich Campbell is Of Counsel at Aleshire & Wynder.
-Prior to joining the firm, Rich served for over 22 years as an attorney for the United States Environmental Protection Agency on numerous high-profile administrative and judicial cases involving compliance with state and federal environmental laws.
-At EPA, Rich also provided legal counsel on the issuance and defense of significant and complex permits issued under the Clean Water Act and the Safe Drinking Water Act’s Underground Injection Control program that raised Endangered Species Act, National Historic Preservation Act, and National Environmental Policy Act issues.
+Rich Campbell is a Partner at Aleshire & Wynder, LLP.
+Prior to joining the firm, Rich served for more than 22 years as an attorney for the United States Environmental Protection Agency, working on numerous high-profile administrative and judicial cases involving compliance with state and federal environmental laws.
+At the EPA, Rich also provided legal counsel on the issuance and defense of significant and complex permits under the Clean Water Act and the Safe Drinking Water Act’s Underground Injection Control program, including matters involving the Endangered Species Act, the National Historic Preservation Act, and the National Environmental Policy Act.

 University of CA, Los Angeles, BA, 1991